How to Get More Reviews (15 Easy Ways That Work in 2026)

 2. Make it Easy to Leave Reviews

 If the process of leaving feedback is hard to navigate, customers will abandon the task.
-So the easier you make it for them to leave reviews, the more reviews you’ll get.
+The easier you make it, the more star reviews you will collect.

 For example, Beardbrand makes it super easy for customers to leave feedback on their site.
-Every single product page has a button you can click to leave a review and read reviews from other people.
+Every single product page has a button you can click to leave a review and read customer testimonials from other people.

 How Beardbrand makes it easy for customers to leave a review on product pages